 Transportation: Gordon-Conwell is near commuter rail stops, however, you must find transportation from the train stop to campus.
 The closest commuter rail stops are on the Newburyport/Rockport Commuter Rail Line at North Beverly or Hamilton/Wenham.
 Click here for a link to the MBTA and the train schedule.

 |Take Rte.
 128 North (toward Gloucester) to Exit 17 (Grapevine Road).
 Turn left off of the exit ramp and continue past Gordon College.
 Take your first right onto Rte.
 22 (Rubbly Road).
 Turn left at the first stop sign (Essex Street).
 The entrance to Gordon-Conwell Theological Seminary will be 200 yards ahead on the right.
 Follow Billy Graham Way and the “Conference” and "Event Parking" signs.
 For more specific directions click here.|

 We recommend that you register online for the conference.
 If you need assistance, you may call us at the phone number provided.
 Please check our cancellation policy that is listed above in "Conference Details" before registering.

-- Register online for the 2014 Spring Conference with Mark Buchanan: CLICK HERE
+- Registration for the 2014 Spring Conference with Mark Buchanan is closed.

 - To register over the phone, call 800-294-2774